Back to Louisiana

 What This Bill Does

-• Requests a study by the Department of Children and Family Services on how school staff completes required online training for reporting child abuse.
+• Requests a study by the Department of Children and Family Services on how school employees take online training for reporting child abuse.

-• Includes consultation with the Department of Education during the study process.
+• Includes consultation with the state Department of Education during the study process.

-• Considers options like offering in-person training to make it easier for groups to complete together.
+• Considers options like offering in-person training or making the training shorter.

-• Asks for recommendations on improving efficiency, such as using a searchable database.
+• Requires recommendations to improve efficiency, such as using a searchable database.

 Who It Names or Affects